RCA Records: 2010s

 In May 2011, former Universal Music Group CEO Doug Morris was appointed chairman of Sony Music Entertainment.
 Focused on A&R, Morris named Peter Edge, president of A&R at RCA and J Records, chairman and CEO of RCA Music Group.
 Tom Corson was named president and COO.
 On the seventh of October of that year, the Jive, Arista and J imprints were altogether permanently merged into RCA.
 As a result, the RCA Music Group was then disbanded and RCA was reinstated as a standalone label under the Sony Music umbrella.
 Following the shutdown of the three labels, a majority of various artists from the rosters of Jive, Arista and/or J were shifted to release future material under RCA.

-During the first half of the decade, RCA released platinum and multi-platinum records by artists including A$AP Rocky, Cage the Elephant, Chris Brown, Kelly Clarkson, Miley Cyrus, D'Angelo, Dave Matthews Band, Foo Fighters, G-Eazy, Jennifer Hudson, R. Kelly, Kesha, Khalid, Alicia Keys, Kings of Leon, Miguel, Pentatonix, P!nk, Pitbull, Shakira, Sia, Britney Spears, Bryson Tiller, Justin Timberlake, T-Pain, and Tinashe.
-Since 2012, the label has released music by artists including: Kevin Abstract, A$AP Ferg, Becky G, Bleachers, Brockhampton, Bryson Tiller, Cam, G-Eazy, Childish Gambino, Martin Garrix, Bob Feldman, H.E.R., Normani, Kaytranada, Khalid, Kygo, Tate McRae, Mark Ronson, Sasha Sloan, Jazmine Sullivan, SZA, ZAYN.
+During the first half of the decade, RCA released platinum and multi-platinum records by artists including A$AP Rocky, ATEEZ, Cage the Elephant, Chris Brown, Kelly Clarkson, Miley Cyrus, D'Angelo, Dave Matthews Band, Foo Fighters, G-Eazy, Jennifer Hudson, R. Kelly, Kesha, Khalid, Alicia Keys, Kings of Leon, Miguel, Pentatonix, P!nk, Pitbull, Shakira, Sia, Britney Spears, Bryson Tiller, Justin Timberlake, T-Pain, and Tinashe.
+Since 2012, the label has released music by artists including: Kevin Abstract, A$AP Ferg, Becky G, Bleachers, Brockhampton, Bryson Tiller, Cam, G-Eazy, Childish Gambino, Martin Garrix, Bob Feldman, H.E.R., Normani, Kaytranada, Khalid, Kygo, Tate McRae, and Mark Ronson.

-In 2015, RCA Records reinstated its 1968 space-age 'RCA' styled logo after utilizing the lightning bolt logo since 1987.
+In 2015, RCA Records reinstated the 1968 space-age 'RCA' logo after utilizing the lightning bolt logo since 1987.
 The lightning bolt logo is still used by RCA's Nashville division.

 John Fleckenstein and Joe Riccitelli were appointed as co-presidents of RCA Records in January 2018.
 Later that year, RCA named Keith Naftaly president of A&R, and Tunji Balogun executive VP of A&R.